Vasi012/PP5-Predictive-Analysis/README.md

 ## Unfixed Bugs
 ## Deployment
 ## Heroku
-•	The App live link is: https://house-sales-price-predictor.herokuapp.com/
+•	The App live link is: here
 •	The project was deployed to Heroku using the following steps.
 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.